zbh888/Awesome/README.md

 [Flexible Round-Optimized Schnorr Threshold Signatures](https://crysp.uwaterloo.ca/software/frost/)

-## Something to notice
+## Testing notes

-### Round1
+### Keygen - Round1

 1. Users should verify there is no commitment with duplicate index, or any missing index.

 2. The function `KeyGen` are using the different number of players, or threshold can only be detected in Round2.
 Anyway, it doesn't hurt to at least perform a verification on commitment...

+### Things learned during testing

+Handling error while considering security is something different from normal testing

+1. Some error is simply usage error like wrongly entered the index.
+This type of error could clearly tell where is wrong like "you entered the index 4, which should be 3 (your index)".
+But when meeting some issue related to security, the error message should be vague to hide information like "Verification fail".
+I believe if we can handle usage error and security error clearly, it will both benefit the users and ecosystem by enhancing usability and performance.

+2. We should always be careful about side-channel attack when facing the code block involving the key information.

 ## Some notes
-I try to change some code to enhance the security of my code based on this
+I learned some useful skills to enhance the security of my code based on this
 #### Source : [cryptocoding](https://github.com/veorq/cryptocoding)

 ### 1. Time of comparison between bytes vulnerability (Yes)